jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 18

--once observed press control+c to stop the ping in powershell
+-  Once observed press control+c to stop the ping in powershell
 </p>
 <br />